masoumehmohebbi/react-accordion-portfolio/README.md

 </figure>

 ## Description
-This is a Personal CV application. which I developed it with the TailwindCss library and the ReactJs library.
+This is a Personal CV application. which I developed it with the TailwindCss library and the ReactJs library.In this project i developed a custom circle cursor that apears a part of backgroundImage with hovering.
 My main goal was building a Vertical accordion but at the end it bacame to a personal accordion portfolio (❀❛ ֊ ❛„)♡

 ## Features
 🔥 Responsive styles